ansible/ansible/docs/docsite/rst/scenario_guides/vmware_scenarios/vmware_inventory_hostnames.rst

 You can check all allowed properties for the given virtual machine at :ref:`vmware_inventory_vm_attributes`.

-Executing ``ansible-inventory --list -i <filename>.vmware.yml`` will create a list of the virtual machines that are ready to be configured using Ansible.
+Executing ``ansible-inventory --list -i <filename>.vmware.yml`` creates a list of the virtual machines that are ready to be configured using Ansible.

 What to expect
 --------------